Ashwarya

-Aishwarya Shah, known professionally as Ashwarya (stylised in all caps), is an Indian-Australian singer and songwriter.
-She signed to Jarrad Rogers' label Noize Recordings and subsequently released her debut single "Psycho Hole" on 2 July 2020.
-Her debut extended play, Nocturnal Hours, was released on 8 July 2021.
+Ashwarya (stylised in all caps) is an Indian-born Australian singer and songwriter.

 Career

 Ashwarya's singles "Psycho Hole" and "Biryani" were released in 2020, which were followed by her debut extended play, Nocturnal Hours, on 8 July 2021.
 She released the song "Can't Relate" on 17 August 2022.

 Artistry

 Musical style and influences

 Shah lists musicians such as Rihanna, Kanye West, Travis Scott, Sufjan Stevens, Tyler, the Creator, and SZA as influences.